tumblr/genesis/README.md

 ## Introduction and motivation
 Genesis is a tool for data center automation.
-The primary motiviation for developing Genesis at Tumblr was to streamline the process of discovering new nodes and reporting their hardware details to our [inventory management system](https://github.com/tumblr/collins) without having to do a bunch of data entry by hand.
+The primary motiviation for developing Genesis at Tumblr was to streamline the process of discovering new machines and reporting their hardware details to our [inventory management system](https://github.com/tumblr/collins) without having to do a bunch of data entry by hand.
 In addition, we've also extended Genesis to be a convenient way to do hardware configuration such as altering BIOS settings and configuring